 GLaDOS: Do you know that thought experiment with the cat in the box with the poison?
 Theory requires the cat be both alive and dead until observed.
 Well, I actually performed the experiment.
 Dozens of times.
 The bad news is that reality doesn't exist.
 The good news is we have a new cat graveyard.

-Captain SNES has a cat named Schrödinger, whose state in Videoland cannot be determined by the residents, as it is from the real world, and it generally proceeds to make fools of everyone it meets.
+- Captain SNES: The Game Masta has a cat named Schrödinger, whose state in Videoland cannot be determined by the residents, as it is from the real world, and it generally proceeds to make fools of everyone it meets.

-A famous quote by Stephen Hawking: "When I hear about Schrödinger's cat, I reach for my gun." note About.com to explains:
+- A famous quote by Stephen Hawking: "When I hear about Schrödinger's cat, I reach for my gun." note About.com to explains:

 This represents the thoughts of many physicists, because there are several aspects the thought experiment that bring up issues.
 The biggest problem with the analogy is that quantum physics typically only operates on the microscopic scale of atoms and subatomic particles, not on the macroscopic scale of cats and poison vials.